Admissions Open

 Table of Contents

 BSc Agriculture is a 4-year undergraduate degree program that focuses on the scientific study of agricultural science and technology.
-The course provides a deep understanding of plants, animals, plant breeding, soil science and animal husbandry.
+The course provides a deep understanding of plant science, animal husbandry, plant breeding, and soil science.
 It combines both theoretical knowledge and practical training to equip candidates with scientific knowledge related to modern farming.

 The program will provide students with practical experience in the form of field visits, laboratory courses, internships, and research work.
 Graduates with a BSc in agriculture are prepared for a career in various sectors like research, government sectors and sustainable agriculture.
 It is the best choice for those who are fond of nature, food production and contributing to the development of the agriculture sector.